Early Arthritis Clinic

 Our rheumatologists provide timely treatment to patients with symptoms of rheumatoid arthritis, such as inflammation of the small joints.

-Rheumatoid arthritis is an autoimmune disorder that causes pain and swelling of the joints and general fatigue.
-Early treatment is important to slow down progression of the disease and to help you maintain your quality of life.
+Rheumatoid arthritis is an autoimmune disorder that causes joint pain, swelling and general fatigue.
+Early treatment is important to slow down the progression of the disease and help you maintain your quality of life.

 New joint pain and prolonged morning stiffness may be signs of early inflammatory arthritis.
-If you are experiencing these symptoms, it is important to consult with a physician for a referral and a timely evaluation.
+If you have these symptoms, it is important to consult a physician for a referral and a timely evaluation.

-For more information on early rheumatoid arthritis, visit Canadian Early Arthritis Cohort (CATCH).
+For more information on early rheumatoid arthritis, visit the Canadian Early Arthritis Cohort (CATCH).

 What to expect

-Before your first appointment, you may be asked to fill out a questionnaire to help us better understand your medical history.
+Before your first appointment, you may be asked to complete a questionnaire to help us better understand your medical history.

 At your appointment, you will meet with a rheumatologist who will go over your medical history and perform a physical exam that may include an ultrasound.

-The rheumatologist might also recommend more blood work or other tests like X-rays to diagnose your condition.
+The rheumatologist may also recommend more blood work or other tests, like X-rays, to diagnose your condition.

-The rheumatologist will work with you to develop a treatment plan that is specific to your needs.
+The rheumatologist will work with you to develop a treatment plan specific to your needs.
 Treatment plans may include:

-• Infusion therapy, where medication is delivered directly into your vein through an IV
+- Infusion therapy, where medication is delivered directly into a vein through an IV

 What to bring